 If you are a Tales of Vesperia character, the fandom has decreed that you want to have sex with YuriLowell.
 Period.
 He's probably most often shipped with Flynn, but Estelle and Judith aren't far behind...and then there are people who ship him with Raven or Duke or Rita or even Ioder, and, appropriately enough given the above, Yuri/Luke is a popular crossover pairing.

-Fire Emblem has Roy.
-He has 6 possible wives, subtext with two girls he can't support, and can support with 4 other males, one of which is his milk brother (or male maid), and is obviously a target for Ho Yay/Bodyguard Crush.
-AND he was playable in Smash Bros.
-Melee...
+In Fire Emblem: The Binding Blade, there's Roy.
+He has six possible wives, subtext with two girls he can't support, and can support with 4 other males, one of which is his milk brother (or male maid), and is obviously a target for Bodyguard Crush.
+Not to mentioned that he's often shipped with the other fighters on the Super Smash Bros..
+Melee roster...

-Roy's got some brutal competition for the "Pimp Lord of Fire Emblem" from Celice in Genealogy—Celice can take to his side one of 15 possible wives (7 female children and 7 replacements, and then Yuria).
+Roy's got some brutal competition for the "Pimp Lord of Fire Emblem" from Seliph in Fire Emblem: Genealogy of the Holy War, who can take to his side one of fifteen possible wives (seven female second-gen characters and their potential replacements, plus Yuria).

-Lyndis from Fire Emblem 7 already has 4 canon love interests (5 if you count Florina as one), Sain and Wil are considered extremely plausible, Karel/Lyn and Lyn/Ninian have niche followings in the fandom, and one author even managed to pair her with Renault and make it plausible.
+Lyndis from Fire Emblem: The Blazing Blade already has four canon love interests (five if you count Florina as one).
+Also, Sain and Wil are considered extremely plausible lovers, Karel/Lyn and Lyn/Ninian have niche followings in the fandom, and one author even managed to pair her with Renault and make it plausible.
 There's the infamous Lyn/Tactician fics.

-My Unit (or Chris) in the remake of Mystery of the Emblem is an in-universe Launcher, capable of supporting with the entire cast of the game.
-They don't have as many potential love interests as Roy or Celice, though; male MU has 3, and female MU has 5.
+My Unit (or Kris) in the remake of Fire Emblem: Mystery of the Emblem is an in-universe Launcher, capable of supporting with the entire cast of the game.
+They don't have as many potential love interests as Roy or Seliph, though; male MU has three, and female MU has five.

-Link is easily the video game town bicycle; he's paired with everyone from the eponymous Princess Zelda to... well, to the Shinto goddess Amaterasu as seen in Ōkami, given that both were wolves recently.
-(If there were a Shinto Hell, whoever first did that would be going there.
-Nor is this the only strange ship involving Amaterasu, in or out of Okami itself.)
-Link gains a new harem within each big game.
-Ocarina of Time Harem,◊ Wind Waker Harem,◊ Twilight Princess Harem,◊ and much much more!
+The Legend of Zelda: Link is easily the video game town bicycle; he's paired with everyone from the eponymous Princess Zelda to... well, to the Shinto goddess Amaterasu as seen in wolf form in Ōkami, given that Wolf Link from Twilight Princess is one of Link's most famous incarnationsnote If there were a Shinto Hell, whoever first did that would be going there.
+Nor is this the only strange ship involving Amaterasu, in or out of Okami itself.
+It doesn't hurt that Link tends to be an in-universe Chick Magnet who gains a new harem with each major entry.
+We've got the Ocarina of Time Harem◊, the Wind Waker Harem◊, the Twilight Princess Harem◊, and much much more!

 In Golden Sun, everyone is a Launcher of a Thousand Ships.